 Man with axe attacks Chinese restaurants in New Zealand, injuring four

-WELLINGTON (NEW ZEALAND) — A man wielding an axe entered three Chinese restaurants on Monday night (June 19) in New Zealand’s largest city Auckland, sending four people to hospital, authorities and local media reported.

-WELLINGTON (NEW ZEALAND) — A man wielding an axe entered three Chinese restaurants on Monday night (June 19) in New Zealand’s largest city Auckland, sending four people to hospital, authorities and local media reported.
+WELLINGTON : A man wielding an axe entered three Chinese restaurants on Monday night in New Zealand’s largest city Auckland, sending four people to hospital, authorities and local media reported.

 One victim was discharged and three remain in stable condition, North Shore and Auckland hospital spokespeople said on Tuesday.